Rice became bowl-eligible for the second time in as many years in the Owls' 45-7 victory over UTEP.

-Versatile senior who enters his senior year as one of two career 1,000 yard rushers in the backfield...
+Versatile senior who saw his final season come to an end in the Tulane game with a knee injury...
 Four-time member of C-USA Commissioner's Honor Roll.

 Third on the team with a career-best 591 yards rushing and 766 all-purpose yards...
 Also set career-highs with 14 catches and 166 receiving yards...
 One of four Owls to rush for 100 yards in a game, finishing with 135 on 19 carries vs. Southern Miss...
 Also caught his first career touchdown pass vs. USM, a 38-yard combination with Driphus Jackson...
 Matched his career-high with five rushing touchdowns...
 Caught at least on pass in eight of 10 games...
 Missed the Houston and UTEP games with injuries...
 Returned to action in the Armed Forces Bowl to lead the team with 81 yards rushing, including a memorable 48 yard run (career long) that was featured in network bowl highlight packages.